-Gardens to attract bees, butterflies, and beneficial insects
+Gardens to support bees, butterflies, and beneficial insects

 - Eco-region variation in Maryland (mountain, Piedmont plateau, and coastal plain) should be considered when planting pollinator gardens.

-- Provide host plants (e.g., parsley, fennel, or dill for the caterpillars of swallowtail butterflies) in addition to nectar plants, and habitat for reproduction, life cycle completion, and winter shelter.
-Some pollinators and beneficial insects need the shelter provided by perennial plants growing in untilled areas, woody plant material such as unused firewood and dead branches, and undisturbed soil in areas that are not mowed or cultivated
+- Provide host plants in addition to nectar plants, and habitat for reproduction, life cycle completion, and winter shelter.
+Some pollinators and beneficial insects need the shelter provided by perennial plants growing in untilled areas, woody plant material such as unused firewood and dead branches, and undisturbed soil in areas that are not mowed or cultivated.
+See Additional Resources below for lists of host plants.

 - Avoid planting invasive species like butterfly bush.
 There are many alternatives like blazing star (Liatris spicata), New York ironweed (Vernonia noveboracensis), and butterfly weed (Asclepias tuberosa) to plant instead.